BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Burly
 - Fearless

-**ACTIVE/PASSIVE RULES**

-- **Lord of the Iron Hills** `PASSIVE` - Iron Hills models within 12" of Dain automatically pass all Courage tests they are required to take.
+- **Lord of the Iron Hills** `PASSIVE`

+Iron Hills models within 12" of Dain automatically pass all Courage tests they are required to take.

-- **Fiery Temper** `ACTIVE` - After killing his first enemy, Dain must always Charge if able to do so for the rest of the game.
+- **Fiery Temper** `ACTIVE`

+After killing his first enemy, Dain must always Charge if able to do so for the rest of the game.

-- **Fearsome Charge** `PASSIVE` - If Dain Charges into Combat, he gains Terror for the rest of that turn.
+- **Fearsome Charge** `PASSIVE`

+If Dain Charges into Combat, he gains Terror for the rest of that turn.

-- **Headbutt** `ACTIVE` - If Dain wins a Duel but fails to slay every enemy in his Combat, select one enemy 25mm model and roll a D6.
+- **Headbutt** `ACTIVE`

+If Dain wins a Duel but fails to slay every enemy in his Combat, select one enemy 25mm model and roll a D6.
 On a 5+, that model is immediately knocked Prone.

 </div>